jarviscanada/jarvis_data_eng_NarimanAlimuradov/linux_sql/README.md

 # Linux Cluster Monitoring Agent

-Multi-machine networks can be difficult
+Monitoring multiple machines can be tricky, and aggregating that information to one location can be even trickier.

 ## How do I use it?